-- i. students are subject to the same local rules and conditions as any other employee; - ii. students should work at least the normal working hours; - iii. a detailed programme of work should be drawn up at least by the second day; - iv. regular review meetings for the team should be timetabled, even if they are in regular contact with each other; - v. all information that is used in the project must be substantiated by evidence hearsay is not acceptable;
+- i. students are subject to the same local rules and conditions as any other employee; - ii. students should work at least the normal working hours; - iii. a detailed programme of work should be drawn up at least by the second day; - iv. regular review meetings for the team should be timetabled, even if they are in regular contact with each other; - v. all information that is used in the project must be substantiated by evidence hearsay is not acceptable; - vi. interviews with members of the company are best limited to 30 minutes.
+It is better to arrange a series of short interviews than to make a major interruption to the interviewee's schedule;

-- vi. interviews with members of the company are best limited to 30 minutes.
-It is better to arrange a series of short interviews than to make a major interruption to the interviewee's schedule; - vii. factual information should be recorded as the project proceeds, in a form suitable for inclusion in the final report (make use of appendices).
+vii. factual information should be recorded as the project proceeds, in a form suitable for inclusion in the final report (make use of appendices).
+Attention should be paid to data privacy and confidentiality.